Integration of Subjects

 Schools today usually divide subjects into humanities vs. STEM (or social studies vs. science).
 Humanities includes literature, history, writing, etc., and STEM includes arithmetic, algebra, physics, etc. These divisions can be downright dangerous if they teach students to separate knowledge of the natural world — math and science — from God’s truth, as though the two are at odds.
 Other dangers include thinking of the humanities merely as science applied to people, or on the other end of the scale, as merely subjective pursuits with no objective, logical thinking required.

 Although ancient and medieval sources do categorize subjects, they do not isolate them in the same way.
 We see a variety of ways to organize subjects in ancient sources, mostly based on types of knowledge rather than subject matter.
 Classical education has historically produced people competent in a variety of areas.
 For example, take the famous renaissance men.
 Leonardo da Vinci was an artist and inventor.
-Benjamin Franklin invented bifocals and the lightning rod in his spare time.
-Isaac Newton, the famous scientist, spent more time on theology than science and wrote the hymn Amazing Grace.
+And, Benjamin Franklin invented bifocals and the lightning rod in his spare time.

 Hugh of St. Victor organized subjects like this (11th century):

 As we integrate subjects, our goal is to teach multum non multas, which means much, not many in Latin.
 This simply means that our goal is to teach deeply rather than broadly.
 What counts is not the number of subjects taught, but how well students learn to think while doing them.